Second Nature’s 9 tips to help you get ready for SKO 2023

 But you can also schedule virtual SKO experiences, sessions, and mini-conferences over a much longer time period to give your sales employees more time to absorb information and boost their selling skills.
 Tools like Second Nature’s artificial intelligence (AI)-powered software mean your sales teams can keep learning on an ongoing basis, and each SKO just ramps up the volume and excitement.

-After 2+ years of turbulence, you need clear KPIs more than ever.
+After 3+ years of turbulence of COVID followed by an economic downturn, you need clear KPIs more than ever.
 Some possible SKO goals include:

 These are big questions that demand time, research, and internal discussion before you answer them, so it’s not too early to get started.